 Through a special agreement with 2,000-plus newspapers worldwide, the Newseum displays front pages each day on its website in Today's Front Pages [newseum.org/todaysfrontpages].
 NewseumED has posted on its website pages from events that are considered of historical significance and fit its educational mission.
 (Neither the Newseum nor NewseumED provides public access to papers from other dates.)
 We are not responsible for the content on these pages, which may require discretion in viewing.
-Anyone seeking permission to use or reproduce a front page featured in our exhibits must contact the newspaper’s publisher directly.
+Anyone seeking permission to use or reproduce a front page must contact the newspaper’s publisher directly.
 U.S. copyright laws apply.
 You must be registered for NewseumED to view the archived pages; registration is free.

 Students analyze the similarities and differences between news coverage and historical accounts of four major events to understand the role/importance of journalism as the first rough draft of history.